Properties of several fuzzy set spaces: Level characterizations of -convergence

 \section{Level characterizations of $\Gamma$-convergence}

 In this section, we investigate the level characterizations of the $\Gamma$-convergence.
-It is found that the $\Gamma$-convergence has the level decomposition property on $F_{USCG} (X)$, fuzzy sets in which has compact positive $\al$-cuts.
-It is pointed out that the $\Gamma$-convergence need not have the level decomposition property on $F_{USC} (X)$.
+It is shown that under some conditions, the $\Gamma$-convergence of fuzzy sets can be decomposed to the Kuratowski convergence of certain $\al$-cuts.